-- Input Range Set the accelerometer range to fit the application.
-Available ranges are ±2.048 g, ±4.096 g, and ±8.192 g. - Low Pass Filter and Group Delay The accelerometer provides two filter stages for limiting bandwidth and maintaining excellent noise performance.
+Input Range - Set the accelerometer range to fit the application.
+Available ranges are ±2.048 g, ±4.096 g, and ±8.192 g.

+Low Pass Filter and Group Delay - The accelerometer provides two filter stages for limiting bandwidth and maintaining excellent noise performance.
 The first stage is an analog, fixed frequency, anti-aliasing filter with -3 dB attenuation at 800 Hz, and 6.18 dB attenuation at 1500 Hz.
 The second is a user adjustable digital decimation filter.
 The decimation filter allows low-pass filtering between 26 Hz to 800 Hz on each channel independently.
-To minimize aliasing, it is recommended that users set the low pass filter to a frequency 1⁄4 that of the sample rate or less.
+To minimize aliasing, it is recommended that users set the low pass filter to a frequency 1⁄2 that of the sample rate or less.

 Group Delay is the time delay of the signal amplitude imparted by the low pass filter.
-See Table 2 - below for group delay values corresponding to the low pass filter configuration.
+Table 2 displays group delay values corresponding to the low pass filter configuration.